What Is A Trojan Horse?

 Phishing is an attempt to steal sensitive information by impersonating the Internet.
 It is a method of deception that aims to make the user perform an action that will endanger his computer, either by installing malware or stealing sensitive information.
-Sometimes these messages reach our spam box, but some succeed through the security filters that platforms like gmail or outlook activate in order to make sure that these emails do not reach our main box.
+Sometimes these messages reach our spam box, but some succeed through the security filters that platforms like Gmail or outlook activate in order to make sure that these emails do not reach our main box.

-Phishing is one of the most popular methods of social engineering, where criminals try to obtain sensitive information or access to online accounts from others such as bank accounts, social networks, credit card information, etc. Many techniques involve convincing users to download malware or click on links to fake websites, including by making emails appear to come from an authorized source.
-In the body of the email, a malicious file is hidden in links, Excel or PDF files, banners and more.
+Phishing is one of the most popular methods of social engineering, where criminals try to obtain sensitive information or access online accounts from others such as bank accounts, social networks, credit card information, etc. Many techniques involve convincing users to download malware or click on links to fake websites, including by making emails appear to come from an authorized source.
+In the body of the email, a malicious file is hidden in links, Excel or PDF files, banners, and more.

 When the email is opened and the malicious attachment is downloaded, the Trojan will install and run automatically every time the infected computer is turned on.